andrew/ultimate-awesome/README.md

 - [awesome-taleb](https://github.com/cetiny/awesome-taleb) - A curated list of awesome things about Nassim Nicholas Taleb.
 - [awesome-servicemesh](https://github.com/servicemesher/awesome-servicemesh) - Awesome service mesh -
 - [awesome-browser-automation](https://github.com/angrykoala/awesome-browser-automation) - Curated list of awesome browser automation tools and resources.
+- [awesome-arm-exploitation](https://github.com/HenryHoggard/awesome-arm-exploitation) - A collection of awesome videos, articles, books and resources about ARM exploitation.
 - [awesome-iran-remote](https://github.com/iranremote/awesome-iran-remote) - A list of remote-friendly or full-remote companies that targets iranian talents.
-- [awesome-integration](https://github.com/stn1slv/awesome-integration) - A curated list of awesome system integration software and resources.
 - [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
 - [awesome-cka](https://github.com/krzko/awesome-cka) - ☸️ A curated list for awesome resources needed to pass your Certified Kubernetes Administrator (CKA) exam.
 - [Awesome_Satellite_Benchmark_Datasets](https://github.com/Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets) - Supplementary material for our paper "THERE IS NO DATA LIKE MORE DATA" is provided.